How To Get Resin Off Of Hands

 Naturally Removing Resin From Skin

 Here is a natural remedy you can use to get resin off of skin.
-To get resin off of your hands you should use a hand scrub made from natural ingredients.
+To get resin off your hands you should use a hand scrub made from natural ingredients.
+You will scrub your hands together, rinse in warm water, and repeat until the resin is off of your hands completely.

 Harsh chemicals such as vinegar or rubbing alcohol can interact with the resin and cause skin reactions or irritation.